Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma chain with a Dzyaloshinskii-Moriya interaction: Numerical results

-\subsection{Central charge}
+\subsubsection{Central charge}

-In this subsection, we study the central charge of the system.
-SU(2)$_1$ CFT predicts a central charge $c=1$.
-We will show the numerical evidence supporting this prediction in the emergent SU(2)$_1$ phase in Fig. \ref{fig:phase_KGDM}.
+We further study the central charge (denoted as $c$) of the system in the ``Emergent SU(2)$_1$ I" phase in Fig. \ref{fig:phase_KGDM}, which is predicted to be $c=1$ in the SU(2)$_1$ CFT.
 DMRG numerics are performed on a system of $L=96$ sites with periodic boundary conditions where the bond dimension $m$ and truncation error $\epsilon$ are taken as $m=1200$ and $\epsilon=10^{-8}$.
-The parameter $\theta$ in Eq. (\ref{eq:new_parametrization}) is fixed to be $\theta=1.2\pi$, and $D_M$ is tuned.
+The parameter $\phi^\prime$ in Eq. (\ref{eq:new_parametrization}) is fixed to be $\phi^\prime=1.2\pi$, and $D_M$ is tuned.
 We compute the entanglement entropy $S_L(x)$ of a subregion $x$ to extract the value of the central charge.
 Conformal field theory predicts the following scaling of the entanglement entropy \cite{Calabrese2009}